Viking Motorsports: Car No. 99 history

 On December 14, 2024, team owner Don Sackett announced Viking Motorsports would switch from Ford to Chevrolet, with Matt DiBenedetto returning to drive the renumbered No. 99.
 On December 16, Sackett announced that the team would not form a technical alliance.
+DiBenedetto started season with back-to-back top-fifteens in the first two races at the 2025 United Rentals 300 and the 2025 Bennett Transportation & Logistics 250.
+DiBenedetto got his career best result in the NASCAR Xfinity Series at the 2025 Ag-Pro 300 at Talladega, finishing fifth.

-On October 13, 2025, Viking announced that DiBendetto parted ways with the team and Connor Mosack will drive the last three races of the season.
+On October 13, 2025, DiBendetto parted ways with the team and Connor Mosack replaced him for the last three races of the season.